It is so important, no really, it is SO important, to buy travel insurance! Seriously, getting travel insurance is vital.

 Please, please consider protecting yourself and your stuff when you are away.

-This post contains an affiliate link that helps keep this blog running but costs you nothing extra.
+This post contains an affiliate link that helps keep this blog running but costs you nothing.
 We only ever recommend things that we believe in, and that we think you will love too.
 All opinions are our own.